GTBitsOfGood/motherhood-beyond-bars/README.md

 ## Getting Started: Functions
 We're using firebase functions for a couple of small things — mainly custom claims for whitelisted emails as described [here](https://stackoverflow.com/questions/46552886/firebase-authentication-with-whitelisted-email-addresses).
 Otherwise, we'll be writing to firebase using client-side packages and validating the data with firestore security rules.

+You'll need to [install the firebase emulator](https://firebase.google.com/docs/emulator-suite) first.
+Then, run the following commands:

 ```bash
 firebase login
 firebase emulators:start --only functions